quocnh/GreenHouse/README.md

 # GreenHouse

-Build an autonomous platform which is integrated in smarthouses for plaining ginseng \
+An autonomous platform which is integrated in smarthouses for plaining ginseng \
 Algorithm to adapt automatically the suitable environment in green house.
 Based on Raspberry Pi Kit as an brain controller.
 All devices in house are managemented as well.